Jun 22, 2020

 A company-centric metric is one that a customer doesn’t care about.
 A customer-centric metric is one that is focused on helping customers reach their goals with the product.
 Every company should have both company-focused metrics and customer-focused metrics to track customer health.

-Poor: Health scores are primarily fed by company-centric metrics (NPS, health score, etc).
+Poor: Health scores are primarily fed by company-centric metrics (NPS, product usage, etc).

 Company-centric metrics tend to be lagging indicators of renewal, and are therefore not actionable and don’t accurately reflect customer health.